 "Limestone is pleased to offer some e-Learning courses for grade 11 and 12 students.
-However, it should be noted that face-to-face course sections offered in the home school must be filled first, before students would be scheduled into the same e-Learning course.
+Under normal circumstances face-to-face course sections offered in the home school need to be filled first, before students would be scheduled into the same e-Learning course.
 It should also be noted that short of exceptional circumstances like an international exchange or medical reasons, students would be limited to one e-Learning course per semester."